Car Hesitates When Accelerating + Check Engine Light

 - The hesitation happens repeatedly every time you press the gas

-👉 If the light is blinking or the hesitation feels severe, avoid driving.
-That often points to an active misfire or another problem that can get worse quickly.
+If the light is blinking or the problem feels severe, avoid driving.

 For a full beginner explanation, read: Can I Drive With the Check Engine Light On?